xindong95/SCRIP/docs/examples/fetal_organ.rst

 Human Fetal Organs
 ==============================

-To prove the ability that SCRIPT can be applied to diverse tissue types and infer the target genes of TRs, we applied SCRIPT to a scATAC-seq dataset of human fetal organs that covers 14 different tissues `(Domcke et al., Science, 2020) <https://doi.org/10.1126/science.aba7612>`_.
+To prove the ability that SCRIP can be applied to diverse tissue types and infer the target genes of TRs, we applied SCRIP to a scATAC-seq dataset of human fetal organs that covers 14 different tissues `(Domcke et al., Science, 2020) <https://doi.org/10.1126/science.aba7612>`_.
 Data was downloaded from GEO with accession `GSE149683 <https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE149683>`_.

 We use the lung sample as an example to suggest the process of custom analysis.

 .. code:: shell

-    SCRIPT enrich -i example/fetal_organ/data/GSM4508936_lung.h5 -s hs -p example/fetal_organ/lung_SCRIPT -t 32
+    SCRIP enrich -i example/fetal_organ/data/GSM4508936_lung.h5 -s hs -p example/fetal_organ/lung_SCRIP -t 32

 .. code:: r